 It made the following imputations:

-- It is important to note that any offer to make apologies must be made within 28 days of receiving the notice of concern in order to be protected.
+- It is important to note that any offer to make apologies must be made within a set timeframe within receiving the notice of concern in order to be protected.

 - An offer to make amends must have specific elements, one of which is an offer to reimburse the offended party for expenditures that were legitimately expended by the aggrieved party.
 The offer may also contain a promise to publish an apology or a promise to compensate those who have been wronged.